If you think paperwork and Brazilian bureaucracy sounds daunting, let me tell you something: you’re absolutely right.

 While at PF, it’s important to be polite.
 Yes, the process is frustrating.
 Yes, it’s impossible to find information.
 Yes, you’ll hear a different answer each time you go.
 However, PF is the highest authority in the Brazilian government, so it’s wise to try to smile and move through each step with grace.
 I’ll admit, I didn’t always do this so well, but it’s part of life.

 The first few times we went for information, we didn’t get any clear answers and part of it, in my opinion, is because we didn’t seem serious enough.
-Until we actually had the marriage certificate in hand, the officials gave us a lot of non-answers because, had we applied via the stable union, it would’ve taken at least a whole other year to get our paperwork together so it wasn’t worth their time to really sit down and talk us through what we needed.
+Until we actually had the marriage certificate in hand, the officials gave us a lot of non-answers because, and had we applied via the stable union, it would’ve taken at least a whole other year to get our paperwork together so it wasn’t worth their time to really sit down and talk us through what we needed.

 Once we had the marriage, they finally gave us the following list of documentation.
 If you go through this process, I recommend specifically asking for a list of required documents on your first visit to try to save some time.

-In short, you need:
+In short, we needed:

 - The visa request form, which you can find on the PF site.